eliasmagn/QloApps_LIKK/README.md

 ### Quote generation service

 With plans and packages configured, the `KLQuotePricingEngine` orchestrates stay pricing.
 Call `KLQuotePricingEngine::generateQuote()` with the rate plan, resource profile, stay window and optional package selections to receive a currency-safe payload of line items, seasonal adjustments and totals.
 Persist the result alongside an inquiry via `KLQuotePricingEngine::persistQuote()` to keep an auditable history of drafts, sent quotes and approvals inside the Kanban board.

+Persisted quotes can now be rendered as branded PDFs via `QuotePdfGenerator`.
+The inquiry inspector automatically lists saved quotes with download and email buttons (guarded by the employee’s view/edit permissions); the email action attaches the generated PDF using the module mail template `kl_quote_guest.*`.
+Deterministic hashes in `QuotePdfGeneratorTest` flag layout regressions whenever the PDF structure changes.

 ### Operations automation module